DanHolli/rustdesk4foss/README.md

 > [!Caution]
 > **Unofficial Fork:** <br>
 > The developers of this version of RustDesk does not support any development use of this software.
 Please support the official Project.
-> All links are to the official project
+> All links are to the official project unless otherwise specified
 > This fork is provided without support

 Chat with us: [Discord](https://discord.gg/nDceKgxnkV) | [Twitter](https://twitter.com/rustdesk) | [Reddit](https://www.reddit.com/r/rustdesk) | [YouTube](https://www.youtube.com/@rustdesk)